npm Package Security: Best Practices for 2026

 npm security in 2026 requires active defense — auditing, pinning, monitoring, and reviewing.
 The JavaScript ecosystem's strength (massive package variety) is also its vulnerability (massive attack surface).

 Start with the basics: npm ci in CI, npm audit on every build, and save-exact=true in .npmrc.
-Then layer on Socket.dev or Snyk for deeper analysis.
-Your future self will thank you.
+Then layer on Socket.dev or Snyk for deeper analysis, and automate routine updates with Dependabot or Renovate.
+Finally, enable provenance attestations on packages you publish so the ecosystem can verify your artifacts.